Russell George (Welsh politician): Senedd

 Russell was elected to represent Montgomeryshire in the National Assembly for Wales (later Senedd) at the 2011 National Assembly for Wales election.
 He was elected with a majority of 2,324 votes.
 He was subsequently re-elected at the 2016 and 2021 elections, with increased majorities.

 Following his election in 2011, Russell was appointed as the Shadow Minister for Environment and Sustainable Development by interim leader of the Welsh Conservatives Paul Davies, a role which he retained when Andrew RT Davies took leadership shortly after.
 In 2014 he was assigned the Agriculture and Natural Resources portfolio.

 After the 2016 Senedd elections he was appointed Welsh Conservative spokesperson for Economy, transport and sport, and he also chaired the Assembly's Economy, Infrastructure and Skills Committee.
 This spokesperson role became a Shadow Ministry in 2017, when the Welsh Conservatives became the largest party, after Mark Reckless rejoined.
 In 2018, after Paul Davies took over the Welsh Conservative party he was again moved, this time to the Shadow Cabinet Secretary for Business, Economy, and Infrastructure, as well as the Shadow Minister for Mid Wales.
 He maintained this role until Davies stood down in 2021, after possible violations of Welsh COVID restrictions, at which point Andrew RT Davies returned as leader of the Welsh Conservatives, and reshuffled George back to the Shadow Economy and Transport brief, while maintaining the Mid Wales brief.
-This role ceased to be a shadow cabinet role in March of 2021, after Nick Ramsay left the Welsh Conservatives, tying the Welsh Tories and Plaid Cymru for seat totals, meaning there was no official opposition.
+This role ceased to be a shadow cabinet role in March 2021, after Nick Ramsay left the Welsh Conservatives, tying the Welsh Tories and Plaid Cymru for seat totals, meaning there was no official opposition.

 After the 2021 election, George was again moved, this time to be Shadow Minister for Health.
 He left this post in April 2024, being briefly re-appointed as Shadow Minister for Mid Wales, before leaving this post in June 2024, pending an investigation by the Gambling Commission.
-George had been selected as the Conservative candidate for the Gwynedd Maldwyn constituency, but following being charged by the Gambling Commission, announced he would not contest the seat, and would leave the Senedd at the 2026 elections.
+George had been selected as the Conservative candidate for the Gwynedd Maldwyn constituency, but following being charged by the Gambling Commission, announced he would not contest the seat, and would leave the Senedd at the 2026 election.
+However, when nominations closed in April 2026, George announced that he was running as an independent candidate in Gwynedd Maldwyn.
+He received 2,862 votes (3.5%) and was not re-elected.